 Becoming a dad may not come quickly, but who cares?
 Just enjoy the journey.

-We have tons of advice and tips for new parents, so don’t forget to check it out.
+We have tons of advice and tips for new parents, so don’t forget to check out our Parent Hub.